 If you enjoy both the benefits of CBD and the taste of great coffee, you’re in luck.
 CBD coffee has finally hit the big time.
 It’s no longer an emerging trend; it’s a full-on industry.

 That means more producers are emphasizing delivering a quality product, not just a novelty.

-The best CBD-infused coffee in 2021 is Denver’s Strava Craft Coffee.
+The best CBD-infused coffee is Denver’s Strava Craft Coffee.
 Their premium Colombian coffee beans, rich with chocolate and cherry flavors, are dosed with 10 mg of CBD serving, the perfect kickstart to a mellow and productive day.

 Yes, CBD coffee is at least as healthy as coffee, if not more so.
 Though CBD is still new and not widely scientifically researched, anecdotally, it has been found to offer various health benefits for users.
 These include reduced anxiety, management of chronic pain, and treatment of seizures.
 At the very least, it is proven to be safe by the Food and Drug Administration, so you can try it to find out if you are worried about the potential side effects of CBD coffee.